Why Desert Harvest Aloe Vera vs. Liquid, Gel & other brands

 - What is the cost per capsule / bottle based on the above answers?
 We have done the math for you.

-Based on the recommended IC/PBS dosage of 3600 mg per day, many brands are not affordable in the long run although they initially seem so.
+Based on the recommended IC/BPS dosage of 3600 mg per day, many brands are not affordable in the long run although they initially seem so.
 Some brands have so little aloe vera per capsule it would require you to take up to 72 capsules per day.

 Desert Harvest Super-Strength Aloe Vera capsules have the highest concentration of 100% organic freeze-dried aloe per capsule with no fillers, anthraquinones or insoluble fiber so you only need 6 per day.
-Desert Harvest is the most affordable and effective aloe for IC/PBS.
+Desert Harvest is the most affordable and effective aloe for IC/BPS.
 Read what others say about Desert Harvest.

 Learn more about how to distinguish between good and bad aloe vera products.